Homocysteine

 Homocysteine - What It Is and Why You Should Care About It

-Most people who do a blood test are interested if they have high cholesterol, if they are deficient in certain vitamins, or if their triglyceride levels are normal.
+Most people who do a blood test are interested in knowing if they have high cholesterol, if they are deficient in certain vitamins, or if their triglyceride levels are normal.
 Although the values of these nutrients are important, homocysteine is another vital substance that you might want to check next time you do a blood test.

 But what is homocysteine?
 And why is it so important these days?
 Keep reading and find everything you need to know about it, including how to test your levels of homocysteine quickly and affordably.